Tudor Băluță: International career

-Băluță earned his first senior cap for Romania on 31 May 2018, entering as a 71st-minute substitute for former Viitorul Constanța teammate Dragoș Nedelcu in a 3–2 friendly victory against Chile.
+Băluță earned his first senior cap for Romania on 31 May 2018, coming on as a 71st-minute substitute for his former Viitorul Constanța teammate Dragoș Nedelcu in a 3–2 friendly victory over Chile.

-Despite not playing in the qualification phase, he was selected in Romania's squad for the 2019 UEFA European Under-21 Championship in Italy.
-Băluță scored on his debut against Croatia on 19 June that year, which ended in a 4–1 win for his side.
+Despite not playing in the qualifiers, Băluță was selected in Romania's squad for the 2019 UEFA European Under-21 Championship in Italy.
+Băluță scored on debut against Croatia on 19 June, which ended in a 4–1 win for his side.
 He recorded three more games as Tricolorii mici were eliminated by Germany in the semi-finals, following a 2–4 defeat.

 Style of play

-Băluță is deployed primarily as a defensive midfielder, but started out as a central defender.
+Băluță is primarily deployed as a defensive midfielder, but started out as a centre-back.
 He has been likened to former Romanian international and Barcelona captain Gheorghe Popescu, also a native of Dolj County, who in his turn described Băluță as an "intelligent player" with "exceptional qualities".